opentensor/TensorWiki/content/validating/validating.md

     --wallet.name YOUR_WALLET_NAME
     --wallet.hotkey YOUR_HOTKEY_NAME
 ```
-2. By attracting delegated stake by nominating (and then advertising) your hotkey.
+2. By attracting delegated stake.
+This is done by by nominating (and then advertising) your hotkey.
 ```bash dark
 # Nominate your hotkey as a delegate, making it available for delegated stake.
 btcli nominate